Acceptable Use of Information Technology Resources

 - While individual needs weigh heavily in all decisions regarding room requests, the needs of the campus residential community-at-large and the integrity of the room allocation process are also key considerations.

-- All room changes must be approved AND scheduled in advance with designated Residential Life professional staff members.
+- All room changes must be approved AND scheduled in advance with designated Housing Operations and Residential Engagement professional staff members.

-- All housing sign-up and room change processes and timeliness occur at the discretion of Residential Life and are subject to change.
+- All housing sign-up and room change processes and timeliness occur at the discretion of the Housing Operations and Residential Engagement staff and are subject to change.

 - Students must not reside in on-campus spaces other than the ones to which they are assigned, and for which they are issued keys.

-- All room assignments are subject to change by Residential Life at any time.
+- All room assignments are subject to change by the Housing Operastions and Residential Engagement staff at any time.

-- In case of serious roommate conflicts in which residents are unable to resolve the situation, Residential Life will intervene and may, at its discretion, move any or all students involved in the interest of resolving the immediate conflict and preserving an appropriate living/learning environment.
+- In case of serious roommate conflicts in which residents are unable to resolve the situation, Housing Operastions and Residential Engagement staff will intervene and may, at its discretion, move any or all students involved in the interest of resolving the immediate conflict and preserving an appropriate living/learning environment.

 - See also: Residential License Agreement and Terms & Conditions

-- Vacation periods and semester breaks - All residence halls are closed during official University recess periods and may not be entered at these times without prior Residential Life approval.
+- Vacation periods and semester breaks - All residence halls are closed during official University recess periods and may not be entered at these times without prior Housing Operations and Residential Engagment approval.
+(EXCEPTION: students living in designated year-round housing spaces may be present).
 Residents are to vacate the residence halls within 24 hours of their last final exam or by closing on the last day of finals, whichever comes first.
 Interim housing may be available during periods when the halls are closed.
-Associated fees, contract terms, and restrictions will be at the discretion of Residential Life.
+Associated fees, contract terms, and restrictions will be at the discretion of Housing Operations and Residential Engagment staff.

-- All residents except those in the Apartment Complex, Lansdowne Place and New Hall must purchase a University meal plan.
-Exemptions from the meal plan will be considered for students providing legitimate medical documentation.
-Meal plan exemption forms may be obtained at Residential Life.
-Only completed forms received at Residential Life before the semester begins or within the first two weeks of classes will be considered.
-Be advised that the food service staff can make special accommodations for a variety of dietary needs.
+- All residents except those assigned to the Apartment Complex, Lansdowne Place and New Hall must purchase the Dining Owl Meal Plan.
+Students may request an accommodation to waive the meal plan requirement.
+Prior to the first day of classes, students may submit the Dining Plan Adjustment Application Fall 2020 in their MyHousing account.
+Only applications received by Dining Services before the semester begins will be considered.
+Be advised that the food service staff can accommodate a large variety of dietary needs.

 - On-campus living is a privilege, not an entitlement.
 Residents who demonstrate an inability to coexist with other residents in a residence hall room, section or community are subject to having their on-campus living privileges revoked for future academic years; and also face administrative reassignment and/or student conduct charges during the current academic year.
 Examples of such behavior include, but are not limited to: significant incidents of vandalism, threats toward or harassment of students or University employees in the residential setting, and other serious policy violations; or a persistent pattern of violating University and residence hall policies.